timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2022-05-23
+# Objectives for Today 2022-05-24

 - Still dealing with the setup of moose, the new PC.
-- Update the Key Performance Indicators of the adventure.
-- Update the weekly topic on reddit and discord.
-- Update the weekly plan of attack for Week #21.
-- Create an exported content area / something on hippo for project files.
-  - This would be a single point of access for marketing content and other resources.
-- Prepare some content for Eggcelerate! push on Twitter or such.
-- Continue working on Rally of Rockets
+- Rally of Rockets work of some sort!
+- Stream ends at 9am (ish) as I must do  some life stuff.

 ## May We Sell Games